sidnair/vim-config/README.md

   render some unicode symbols.
 You can disable this by removing the line
     `let g:airline_powerline_fonts = 1`
   from the vimrc. [vim-airline](https://github.com/bling/vim-airline) Has instructions for updating the font if you want to symbols.

+  You can install all the fonts from https://github.com/powerline/fonts.

   On my Linux box, I ran `fc-match monospace` to find which font I was using in my terminal, moved the relevant font from [here](https://github.com/Lokaltog/powerline-fonts) to ~/.fonts, ran `fc-cache -v ~/.fonts` to update the font cache, and updated my KDE settings to use it.

+  On OS X, I set the font in iTerm to the patched version of Deja Vu.

 .mine files
 ------------